-On September 18, 2020, our subsidiary RP Holdings, as borrower, entered into a five-year unsecured revolving credit facility (the "Revolving Credit Facility") which provides for borrowing capacity of up to \$1.5 billion for general corporate purposes.
-We capitalized approximately \$6.1 million in debt issuance costs related to the revolving credit facility which is recorded within Other current assets for the current portion and Other assets for the non-current portion.
-As of June 30, 2021 and December 31, 2020, there were no outstanding borrowings under the Revolving Credit Facility.
+On September 15, 2021, we entered into an amended and restated revolving credit agreement (the "Credit Agreement").
+The Credit Agreement amends and restates the existing credit agreement that we entered on September 18, 2020 with our subsidiary RP Holdings, as borrower, which provided for a five-year unsecured revolving credit facility (the "Revolving Credit Facility") with borrowing capacity of up to \$1.5 billion for general corporate purposes.
+The Credit Agreement extends the maturity of the Revolving Credit Facility to September 15, 2026.
+As of September 30, 2021 and December 31, 2020, there were no outstanding borrowings under the Revolving Credit Facility.

-The Revolving Credit Facility is subject to an interest rate, at our option, of either (a) a base rate determined by reference to the highest of (1) the administrative agent's prime rate, (2) the federal funds effective rate and the overnight bank funding rate, plus 0.5% and (3) the one month adjusted LIBOR, plus 1% per annum ("ABR") or (b) adjusted LIBOR, plus in each case, the applicable margin.
-The applicable margin for the Revolving Credit Facility varies based on our consolidated leverage ratio.
-Accordingly, the interest rates for the Revolving Credit Facility fluctuates during the term of the facility based on changes in the ABR, LIBOR and future changes in our consolidated leverage ratio.
+The Revolving Credit Facility is subject to an interest rate, at our option, of either (a) a base rate determined by reference to the highest of (1) the administrative agent's prime rate, (2) the federal funds effective rate and the overnight bank funding rate, plus 0.5% and (3) the one month adjusted LIBOR, plus 1% or (b) the Eurocurrency Rate or the Alternative Currency Daily Rate (each as defined in the Credit Agreement), plus in each case, the applicable margin.
+The applicable margin for the Revolving Credit Facility varies based on our public debt rating.
+Accordingly, the interest rates for the Revolving Credit Facility fluctuates during the term of the facility based on changes in the applicable interest rate and future changes in our public debt rating.

-The revolving credit agreement (the "Credit Agreement") that governs the Revolving Credit Facility contains certain customary covenants, that among other things, require us to maintain (i) a consolidated leverage ratio at or below 4.00 to 1.00 (or at or below 4.50 to 1.00 following a qualifying material acquisition) of consolidated funded debt to consolidated EBITDA, each as defined and calculated with the ratio level calculated with further adjustments as set forth in the Credit Agreement and (ii) a consolidated coverage ratio at or above 2.50 to 1.00 of consolidated EBITDA to consolidated charges, each as defined and calculated with further adjustments as set forth in the Credit Agreement.
+The Credit Agreement that governs the Revolving Credit Facility contains certain customary covenants, that among other things, require us to maintain (i) a consolidated leverage ratio at or below 4.00 to 1.00 (or at or below 4.50 to 1.00 following a qualifying material acquisition) of consolidated funded debt to consolidated EBITDA, each as defined and calculated with the ratio level calculated with further adjustments as set forth in the Credit Agreement and (ii) a consolidated coverage ratio at or above 2.50 to 1.00 of consolidated EBITDA to consolidated interest expense, each as defined and calculated with further adjustments as set forth in the Credit Agreement.
 All obligations under the Revolving Credit Facility are unconditionally guaranteed by us.
-As of June 30, 2021, RP Holdings was in compliance with these covenants.
+As of September 30, 2021, RP Holdings was in compliance with these covenants.